-With approval from the Provost, certain schools or programs within the University (e.g., Nursing) establish and publish their own policies regarding academic standards, academic sanctions, and academic appeals.
+With approval from the Provost, certain schools or programs within the University establish and publish their own policies regarding academic standards, academic sanctions, and academic appeals.
 To the extent these specialized policies differ from the academic policies contained in this Catalog, the specialized policies will control.